BigWhaleLabs/seal-cred-verifier-contract/README.md

 ## Available scripts

 - `yarn build` — compiles the contract ts interface to the `typechain` directory
-- `yarn compile-erc721` and `yarn compile-email` - compiles the circom circuits, creates proof, verifies proof, exports verifier as a solidity file
+- `yarn compile-balance` and `yarn compile-email` - compiles the circom circuits, creates proof, verifies proof, exports verifier as a solidity file
 - `yarn test` — runs the test suite
+- `yarn test-report-gas` — runs the test suite and reports the gas usage
 - `yarn deploy` — deploys the contract to the network
 - `yarn eth-lint` — runs the linter for the solidity contract
 - `yarn lint` — runs all the linters